All About Mysophobia, the Fear of Germs, and How to Overcome it with Psychological Therapy & Counselling

 - You might have picked-up the fear of Germs from a parent who suffered from it.

 The fear of germs is also closely related to Emetophobia, the fear of vomiting.

-There is no scientific evidence that Mysophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that these biomedical models of mental illness are given in the media.
+Although phobias are often described as ‘disorders’, there is no valid scientific evidence that Mysophobia is the result of any kind of biological fault or chemical imbalance as proposed in the biomedical models of mental illness.

-On the contrary, Mysophobia is much more likely to be the result of the sufferers subjective evaluation of what happened to them in the past and is therefore a psychosocial phenomenon.
+On the contrary, Mysophobia is much more likely to be the result of your own, subjective evaluation (what you think your experiences mean) of what happened to you and is therefore better described as a psychosocial symptom.

 Mysophobia Symptoms & Behaviours

 All phobias, including Mysophobia, create feelings of anxiety because phobic objects or situations are always perceived as a threat.